 Yes, SEO tactics can also be applied to your forum and increase traffic just like any other web page.
 This blog will give you some of the best tips when applying SEO to forums.

 What Search Engines Love

 Forums that require registration before viewing the content will be more challenging from an SEO standpoint.
-In general, forums run this way will see an increase in membership, since that is the only way to view the content, but will also see a higher drop off rate.
-However, continued engagement may not be there.
+In general, forums that require users to register will have a high member count, since that's the only way to view the content, but will also see a higher drop off rate.
+This however, could also work the other way around.

 2. Ensure Smooth Operating and Clean Code

 If your forum is clunky, difficult to load, or isn't mobile responsive, your search rankings will suffer.
 To avoid issues like this, make sure that you're using the most up-to-date coding standards to ensure clean code.
 This will maximize the crawlability of your forum, ensuring that bots can crawl the website deeper via internal links.

 Luckily, if you're with Vanilla Forums, we use microformats, which are small patterns of HTML that search engines, for example, can easily recognize when deploying bots.
 Microformats represent commonly published content like people, events, and tags in web pages.
 In addition, Vanilla uses open graph to ensure maximum SEO in social media networks.
 This makes sharing content easier on other platforms with proper attributes such as title, meta description and a picture, which optimizes your SEO value.